CHOOSE THE RIGHT Look-Ahead Decisions Drama

 Look for the Who, What, Why, When, Where, and How QUESTIONS for youth to ponder.

 • Just like a MAGNET . . .
 The closer we get to Satan’s temptations, the easier he can draw us into his power. . . .
-Or, the more we make righteous choices, the more we are drawn to the Spirit.
+Or, the more we make righteous choices, the more we are drawn to the Spirit and desire to follow God’s plan for us; His plan of happiness (salvation).

 How does this give us the power to control our thoughts and actions?